qfwc258/circuidipity/content/2013-11-22-python2-and-python3.rst

 `Hacking Secret Ciphers with Python <http://inventwithpython.com/hacking/index.html>`_ looks to be a good resource for beginners to get started with Python programming.
 This free book uses Python3 but Debian defaults to Python2.
 No problem.
 Multiple versions of Python can co-exist on the same computer thanks to *virtual isolated python environments* created using `Virtualenv <https://pypi.python.org/pypi/virtualenv>`_.
 That allows me to use Python3 for certain projects - like the exercises in *Ciphers* - but continue using Python2 as the system default.

-Install the Debian package for ``virtualenv`` and create a directory to hold multiple virtual environments ...
+Install the Debian package for ``virtualenv`` and create a directory to hold multiple virtual environments:

 .. code-block:: bash